Lead Owner, Boston Celtics

-In 2013 Wyc co-founded Causeway Media Partners, LP, a private equity firm managing over $340 million, focusing on sports and technology investments.
-Causeway’s investments include Formula E Holdings, SeatGeek, and Flosports.
+He co-founded Causeway, a venture firm managing $335 million, focusing on sports and technology.
+Causeway’s investments include QuintEvents, SeatGeek, Zwift and Flosports.

-Wyc holds a bachelor’s degree in history from Princeton University (1983), where he rowed on an undefeated crew that claimed the national rowing championship; a law degree from the University of Michigan (1986); and an MBA from Stanford Business School where he was a Miller Scholar (1992).
-He serves on the board of Comcast SportsNet New England and Formula E Holdings.
+Wyc attended Princeton University (BA,1983), where he rowed on an undefeated crew that claimed the national championship; the University of Michigan (JD, 1986); and Stanford Business School (MBA, 1992).